Liu Shouguang: As Later Liang vassal

-Liu Shouguang subsequently submitted a petition to Zhu Quanzhong—who, in fall 907, took the throne from Tang Dynasty's last emperor Emperor Ai and established a new Later Liang as its Emperor Taizu—requesting to be a vassal, using only the title of acting military governor in the petition.
+Liu Shouguang subsequently submitted a petition to Zhu Quanzhong—who, in fall 907, took the throne from the Tang dynasty's last emperor Emperor Ai and established a new Later Liang as its Emperor Taizu—requesting to be a vassal, using only the title of acting military governor in the petition.
 In fall 908, Emperor Taizu commissioned him as the military governor of Lulong and gave him the honorary chancellor designation Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事).
 Emperor Taizu also created him the Prince of Hejian, and then upgraded the title to Prince of Yan in 908.

 Meanwhile, Liu Shouwen, who was then the military governor of Yichang Circuit and who had heard of Liu Shouguang's overthrow of Liu Rengong, also submitted to Later Liang as a vassal and launched an army to attack Liu Shouguang.
 The brothers' armies stalemated for some time.
 During this confrontation, Liu Shouguang was aided by Li Keyong's son and successor Li Cunxu the Prince of Jin.
 In 909, the brothers again engaged each other at the Battle of Jisu (雞蘇, in modern Tianjin).
 Liu Shouwen initially prevailed in the battle, but during the initial victory, Liu Shouwen declared to his troops, "Do not kill my brother!"
 As he did, Yuan Xingqin, who recognized Liu Shouwen, charged toward him and captured him, and subsequently, the battle turned into a rout against the Yichang troops.
 Liu Shouguang put Liu Shouwen under arrest and headed toward Cang Prefecture.
 Liu Shouwen's assistants Lü Yan (呂兗) and Sun He (孫鶴) initially supported Liu Shouwen's son Liu Yanzuo as his successor and put up a defense, and the defense held, even after Liu Shouguang took Liu Shouwen to the city to show the troops that Liu Shouwen had been captured.
 The food supplies ran out, and the army resorted to slaughtering the weaker residents for food.
 In spring 910, Liu Yanzuo surrendered, and Liu Shouguang had his son Liu Jiwei (劉繼威) take over Yichang.
 He killed Lü and slaughtered Lü's household, but pardoned Sun and made Sun a chief strategist.